adithyakrishnasaravu/ARIA/README.md

 # ARIA — Autonomous Root-cause Intelligence Agent

-> Multi-agent AI system that autonomously investigates production incidents, traverses service dependency graphs, and guides on-call engineers to root cause in minutes — not hours.
+> Multi-agent AI system that autonomously investigates production incidents, traverses service dependency graphs, and guides on-call engineers to the root cause in minutes — not hours.

-Built at the **AWS × Datadog GenAI Hackathon 2026** · San Francisco

 ---